 - Fever above 101°F

-- Sudden calf swelling or pain (may indicate blood clot)
+- Sudden calf swelling or pain (may indicate a blood clot)

 - Drainage from the wound